 - In 1963, the Narbonne House was added to Salem Maritime.
 The house, built in 1675 for butcher Thomas Ives, is a rare example of a middle-class 17th century house, and an archaeological dig in the backyard in the 1970s yielded nearly 150,000 artifacts that give a unique perspective on household consumption from the 17th to the 19th centuries.

 - In 1976, an early 19th century warehouse slated for demolition was moved from Front Street in Salem to Central Wharf.
-This building now serves as the Orientation Center for Salem Maritime.
+This building now serves as Waite and Peirce, a store for Salem Maritime.

 - In 1988, St. Joseph Hall was added to the site.
 Built in 1909 as a meeting place and apartments by one of the Polish community clubs, this building was an important gathering place for the local Poles who lived in the area around Derby Street and worked in local industries in 20th century Salem, and enabled the site to engage with the local Polish community.